emilpriver/go-hugo-portfolio/content/blog/rust/memory-management.md

 ## The Stack and the Heap

 When we talk about memory management in Rust, there are two terms that we often use: "Stack" and "Heap".
 As developers, we work closely with these concepts, and one way to describe them is that the stack is like a local space that we can access within a function, while the heap is like a global space that we can access throughout our code.
 There are some differences between the two.
 The stack has a limit on how much data we can store per memory slot, and it is only local to the function.
 On the other hand, the heap is accessible globally within our code and doesn't have any limit on how much data we can store.
 However, it is slower compared to the stack.

+Just wanted to mention something important - the stack actually exists on top of the heap.
+When we talk about the stack and heap, it's worth noting that the stack mainly stores references, while the heap is where the actual values are stored.

 ```rust
 fn hello() {